Shivdutta/ERA2-Session18-Transformer_SpeedUp/README.md

 - `train.py`: Contain utilities for model trainingP
 - `PyLight_S18.ipynb`: Notebook with model training details

-# Transformer - Language Translation Speedup

-## Overview
-This project aims to speed up language translation by training a Transformer model for translating English to Italian.
-The model is trained using the PyTorch Lightning framework, which provides a high-level interface for PyTorch, enabling efficient and scalable deep learning model training.

 ## Training Details

 ### Data Preparation